 Short Term Use

-7-days: Individuals and teams may reserve ProQuest TDM Studio for a seven-day period, which is intended to either trial the platform and the appropriateness of its features for a possible project, or for direct use of TDM Studio not anticipated to require more than a seven-day project completion time frame.
+7-days: Individuals and teams may reserve a ProQuest TDM Studio workbench for a seven-day period, which is intended to either trial the platform and the appropriateness of its features for a possible project, or for direct use of TDM Studio not anticipated to require more than a seven-day project completion time frame.
 Short term use may be renewed for an additional seven days, unless another project team has booked the tool for that time period.
 Individuals or project teams are welcome to renew a seven-day booking once, but are strongly encouraged to make a 30-day project use booking if they have determined extended access best fits their project goals.

 Extended Term Use

-30 days: Individuals and teams with an established project may reserve ProQuest TDM Studio for periods of up to 30 days, with the possibility of renewals in seven-day increments or more by request should more time be needed and should there be no other requests by other individuals or groups for project time.
+30 days: Individuals and teams with an established project may reserve a ProQuest TDM Studio workbench for periods of up to 30 days, with the possibility of renewals in seven-day increments or more by request should more time be needed and should there be no other requests by other individuals or groups for project time.

 Individuals or teams wishing to use ProQuest TDM Studio should submit a ProQuest TDM Studio proposal to SU Libraries that includes basic information about their project and how they intend to use ProQuest TDM Studio.
 Literacy in writing either Python or R is needed by at least one member of a team that will be assigned an account, called a "workbench."